ANNOYING DINERS~ EVERY RESTAURANT HAS THEMMY TOP 8

 People that want to talk to me when all I want to do is use the restroom real quick and get back to serviceWhen it’s busy, I don’t have much time to even pee.
 I’ll usually get someone to cover for me (for no more than a minute or so), do my business, and then hurry back.
 In establishments without separate restrooms (one for staff one for customers), it’s likely to be bumping into customers that want to chit chat.
 They will be like “Hi!
 Everything was so delicious tonight.
 You guys did a great job.
 And blah blah.”
 Sometimes they will keep wanting to chat when I need to rush back into the kitchen.
 And I almost feel obligated to be polite to them when they’re around, like opening doors for their asses or letting them use the restroom first when there is a line.
 When there is a rush in the kitchen and I am out to pee and pee only, I could care less about all that politeness crap towards the customers (I don’t act rude to them, but just saying that I could care less about it when I am in a hurry and need to pee asap).
 My only job is to prepare their food.
 I am not there to be all polite and kiss their asses.
 That is what the servers are there for.

 People that make up all sorts of allergiesI don’t understand why some people make up fake allergies.
 It seems like become the new thing to do in the past decade or so.
 I mean, of course there are people with real allergies, but I think there are people that just want to go along with the hype.
 They can just say they don’t want a dish containing a certain ingredient.
 There is some lady that always comes in that claims to have so and so allergies.
 We think it’s a lie because we saw her eating a dish that contained that ingredient that she claimed to be allergic to.
 She didn’t die, didn’t complain…so something is weird.
 I think the weirdest allergy I’ve heard about was of black pepper.
-Never heard that one before.
-And I think we put black pepper in almost every savory dish.
+But apparently, there are people that are allergic to black pepper.
+And we put black pepper in almost every savory dish.

 People that send dishes back to the kitchen AFTER they receive it just to have it SPLITReally?
 Cant they do that for themselves if given extra plates and knives?
 But noooo…they want it sent back to be professionally split, like it’s really going to make any difference whether the kitchen staff splits it and plates it again into smaller sharing plates or if they do it themselves.
 If they wanted it split in the first place, they should have asked for it ahead of time.
 It’s kind of ridiculous to send it back when the kitchen is going to do the exact same thing that they would be doing by themselves at the table anyways.
 When I am slammed with orders during a rush, something petty as this really annoys the hell out of me.